RenanCecolin/renancecolin/README.md

 ## 🚀 Featured Projects

-### 🌐 Aeropuc – Plataforma Web
+### 🌐 Aeropuc – Web Platform

-🎯 Objetivo do Projeto:
+🎯 Project Goal:

-Desenvolver uma aplicação web como projeto acadêmico, com foco na criação de uma interface funcional e integração com banco de dados em nuvem.
+Develop a web application as an academic project, focusing on building a functional interface and integrating it with a cloud database.

-👨‍💻 Meu Papel no Projeto:
+👨‍💻 My Role in the Project:

-Foi meu primeiro contato com desenvolvimento web.
-Fiquei responsável principalmente pela estilização e organização visual da interface, trabalhando na estruturação do layout e na experiência do usuário.
+This was my first contact with web development.
+I was mainly responsible for the styling and visual organization of the interface, working on layout structuring and user experience.

-🛠️ Tecnologias Utilizadas:
+🛠️ Technologies Used:
 ![HTML](https://img.shields.io/badge/-HTML5-E34F26?logo=html5&logoColor=white&style=flat-square)
 ![CSS](https://img.shields.io/badge/-CSS3-1572B6?logo=css3&logoColor=white&style=flat-square)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?logo=javascript&logoColor=black&style=flat-square)
 ![TypeScript](https://img.shields.io/badge/-TypeScript-3178C6?logo=typescript&logoColor=white&style=flat-square)
 ![Firebase](https://img.shields.io/badge/-Firebase-FFCA28?logo=firebase&logoColor=black&style=flat-square)

-📚 O que eu aprendi com esse projeto:
+📚 What I Learned from This Project:

- - Estruturação de páginas web do zero
+ - Building web pages from scratch

- - Separação entre estrutura (HTML), estilo (CSS) e lógica (JS/TS)
+ - Separating structure (HTML), styling (CSS), and logic (JS/TS)

- - Conceitos básicos de tipagem com TypeScript
+ - Basic typing concepts with TypeScript

- - Integração com banco de dados utilizando Firebase
+ - Database integration using Firebase

- - Importância da organização visual e usabilidade
+ - The importance of visual organization and usability

-🔗 Repositório:
+🔗 Repository:
 https://github.com/leogianfagna/AeroPuc

 ---

-### 📱 Campus Connect – Aplicativo Android
+### 📱 Campus Connect – Android Application

-🎯 Objetivo do Projeto:
+🎯 Project Goal:

-Desenvolver um aplicativo Android voltado para os estudantes da PUC-Campinas, funcionando como um catálogo digital da praça de alimentação.
-A proposta era permitir que os alunos visualizassem restaurantes, lojas, produtos, preços, promoções e descontos disponíveis no campus.
+Develop an Android application for PUC-Campinas students, functioning as a digital food court catalog.
+The goal was to allow students to view restaurants, stores, products, prices, promotions, and discounts available on campus.

-O aplicativo também incluía a ideia de monetização, com exibição de anúncios e possibilidade de versão sem propaganda.
+The app also included a monetization concept, with ads and the possibility of an ad-free version.

-👨‍💻 Meu Papel no Projeto:
+👨‍💻 My Role in the Project:

-Fui responsável principalmente pelo desenvolvimento do front-end do aplicativo.
+I was mainly responsible for the front-end development of the application.

- - Criação e estruturação das telas
+ - Creating and structuring the screens

- - Implementação da navegação entre telas
+ - Implementing screen navigation

- - Organização da interface e experiência do usuário
+ - Organizing the interface and user experience

- - Integração das telas com a lógica de backend
+ - Integrating screens with backend logic

-Praticamente desenvolvi toda a parte visual do app.
+I practically developed the entire visual part of the app.

-🛠️ Tecnologias Utilizadas:
+🛠️ Technologies Used:
 ![Firebase](https://img.shields.io/badge/-Firebase-FFCA28?logo=firebase&logoColor=black&style=flat-square)
 ![Kotlin](https://img.shields.io/badge/-Kotlin-7F52FF?logo=kotlin&logoColor=white&style=flat-square)
 ![XML](https://img.shields.io/badge/-XML-FF6600?logo=xml&logoColor=white&style=flat-square)
 ![Java](https://img.shields.io/badge/-Java-007396?logo=java&logoColor=white&style=flat-square)

-📚 O que eu aprendi com esse projeto:
+📚 What I Learned from This Project:

- - Primeira experiência real com desenvolvimento Android
+ - First real experience with Android development

- - Primeiros contatos com Kotlin e XML
+ - First contact with Kotlin and XML

- - Estruturação de aplicações mobile no Android Studio
+ - Structuring mobile applications in Android Studio

- - Conceitos de comunicação entre app e servidor
+ - Concepts of app-server communication

- - Desenvolvimento de um servidor em Java
+ - Backend development in Java

- - Organização entre front-end mobile e backend
+ - Organization between mobile front-end and backend

- - Experiência prática com Firebase
+ - Practical experience with Firebase

-Esse projeto marcou minha entrada no desenvolvimento mobile e ampliou minha visão sobre como aplicações completas funcionam, do front ao servidor.
+This project marked my entry into mobile development and expanded my understanding of how full applications work, from front-end to server.

-🔗 Repositórios:
+🔗 Repositories:
 https://github.com/IProjetoIntegradorIV/ProjetoIntegradorIV | https://github.com/MateusMistro/ServidorCampusConnect

 ---

-### 📈 Finsight – Aplicativo de Análise Preditiva de Mercado
+### 📈 Finsight – Market Predictive Analysis Application

-🎯 Objetivo do Projeto:
+🎯 Project Goal:

-Desenvolver um aplicativo Android capaz de analisar dados de mercado e, utilizando Inteligência Artificial, estimar possíveis ganhos e perdas de determinadas empresas ao longo do tempo.
+Develop an Android application capable of analyzing market data and, using Artificial Intelligence, estimating potential gains and losses of specific companies over time.

-A proposta era permitir que o usuário visualizasse previsões como:
+The goal was to allow users to visualize predictions such as:

- - Possível alta ou queda de determinada empresa
+ - Possible rise or fall of a company

- - Tendências em dias ou meses futuros
+ - Trends in future days or months

- - Projeções baseadas em modelos treinados
+ - Projections based on trained models

-O foco do projeto foi aplicar IA em um contexto prático de mercado financeiro.
+The focus was to apply AI in a practical financial market context.

-👨‍💻 Meu Papel no Projeto:
+👨‍💻 My Role in the Project:

-Atuei tanto no front-end mobile quanto no back-end da aplicação.
+I worked on both the mobile front-end and the backend.

- - Desenvolvimento das telas do aplicativo Android
+ - Development of Android application screens

- - Integração entre interface e backend
+ - Integration between interface and backend

- - Criação de APIs para comunicação com o servidor
+ - API creation for server communication

- - Participação na estrutura da lógica de dados
+ - Participation in data logic structuring

-Foi meu primeiro projeto aplicando Inteligência Artificial integrada a um aplicativo real.
+This was my first project applying Artificial Intelligence integrated into a real application.

-🛠️ Tecnologias Utilizadas:
+🛠️ Technologies Used:
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=flat-square)
 ![Django](https://img.shields.io/badge/-Django-092E20?logo=django&logoColor=white&style=flat-square)
 ![MongoDB](https://img.shields.io/badge/-MongoDB-47A248?logo=mongodb&logoColor=white&style=flat-square)